 The best approach is a phased-adoption approach.
 First, starting with your oldest hardware or your most critical servers.
 Why spend $10k on a new server?
 Move that aging server directly to a Cloud platform like AWS or Microsoft Azure and take your first step into a hybrid cloud model.

-If you are moving your infrastructure either into a Hybrid Cloud or into a Public or Private Cloud infrastructure, review chapter 5 to make sure you are compliant with government requirements whether you are a CSP or potentially processing/storing CUI within the cloud.
+If you are moving your infrastructure either into a Hybrid Cloud or into a Public or Private Cloud infrastructure, make sure you are compliant with government requirements whether you are a CSP or potentially processing/storing CUI within the cloud.